 - AB (BA) Mount Holyoke College

 Karen Mozingo is Assistant Professor of Teaching of Theatre, Film, and Media Arts, Director of the Lawrence and Lee Theatre Research Institute, FIT Faculty Mentor, and a Drake Institute Affiliate.
 Her research interests include dance and theatre history, performance studies, Holocaust studies, and women and gender studies.
 She has received both national and international support, including fellowships from the Alexander von Humboldt Foundation, German Historical Institute, Ohio State Polish Studies Initiative, and The Ohio State University.
-She has presented her research at annual conferences of Congress on Research in Dance, Society of Dance History Scholars, National Dance Educators Organization, and International Council Kinetography Laban/Labanotation, and her articles have been published in Dance Research Journal and the Journal of Dance Education.
-During the past ten years, she has taught performance studies, theatre, and dance courses at SUNY Potsdam, The Ohio State University, the University of North Carolina at Greensboro, Case Western Reserve University, and Stivers School for the Arts.
+Mozingo has presented her research at annual conferences of Congress on Research in Dance, Society of Dance History Scholars, National Dance Educators Organization, and International Council Kinetography Laban/Labanotation, and her articles have been published in Dance Research Journal and the Journal of Dance Education.
+She has taught performance studies, theatre, and dance courses at SUNY Potsdam, The Ohio State University, the University of North Carolina at Greensboro, Case Western Reserve University, and Stivers School for the Arts.

-As a dance artist, Mozingo has performed and presented her choreography both nationally and internationally.
+As a dance theatre artist, Mozingo has performed and presented her choreography both nationally and internationally.
 She has worked with a variety of contemporary choreographers including Lizbeth Goodman, Jan Van Dyke, J Hammons, Susan Van Pelt, Kathryn Karipides, and Kelly Holt.
 Her dance background includes training in Cunningham, Limón, Hawkins, Wigman, and Laban dance techniques.
-Focusing on narrative, visual imagery, and the fusion of choreographic form and thematic content, Mozingo's choreography demonstrates her combined passion for contemporary dance and theatre and her ongoing interest in interdisciplinary collaboration.
+Focusing on narrative, visual imagery, and the fusion of choreographic form and thematic content, Mozingo's choreography demonstrates her combined passion for contemporary dance and theatre and her ongoing interest in interdisciplinary performance.